-For FIVB, World and Official Competitions, the warm-up areas, sized approximately 3 X 3 m, are located in both of the bench-side corners, outside the free zone (Diagram 1a, 1b).
+The warm-up areas, sized approximately 3 X 3 m, are located in both of the bench-side corners, outside the free zone (Diagram 1a, 1b).

 1.4.6 Penalty area

 A penalty area, sized approximately 1 X 1 m, and equipped with two chairs, is located in the control area, outside the prolongation of each end line.
 They may be limited by a 5 cm wide red line.